Problem #381

 Imagine on your table, you have a paper in the shape of an isosceles right triangle ABC, where AB are the endpoints of the hypotenuse.
 An operation is defined by the following folds.
 You join A to C and B to C forming a square.
 You then join the two diagonally opposite vertices of the newly formed square (previously, the midpoints of AC and BC respectively), creating a smaller right angled triangle.

-If you unfold the paper completely after one operation, you may notice that the crease made is inwards.
-We define this as a valley.
-Multiple operations may also lead to the formation of an outwards crease, which is defined as a mountain.
+If you unfold the paper completely after the first operation, you may notice that the creases made are inwards.
+We define these creases as valleys.
+Multiple operations may also lead to the formation of some outwards creases, which are defined as mountains.

 Let M be the total length of all mountains and V be the total length of all valleys after 319587138362 such operations.
 Consider the simple reduced fraction \frac{p}{q} to be the ratio of M and V.